davidaylaian/carbon/CONTRIBUTING.md

 #### Use Tabs for Indentation
 Please configure your editor to use tabs equivalent to eight spaces to indent blocks of code.
 Never use spaces.

+#### Name Things Well
+Make names for your variables, functions, data structures, etc. that properly describe what they do.
+One-letter variables are acceptable for counters and nothing else.